6 min read

 Identify their strengths and consider gaps in their approach.
 What are they missing?
 What can you offer that will give you a competitive advantage?

-Do some market research as well.
 Thoroughly researching current market conditions can give you information about your market, direct competitors, and target audience, including their demographics, pain points, and ideal consumer experience.

 Examine what marketing trends consumers are responding to most, as well as what types of content seem to resonate with your target audience.
 Identify market gaps that could position your business to reach a new or wider audience.

-3. Refine Your Target Audience
+4. Refine Your Target Audience

 refine your target audience

 Once you’ve done this, update your buyer personas to better reflect your ideal customer.
-This will help you adjust your marketing materials to better resonate with them.
+This will help you adjust your marketing materials to resonate with them.

 Need a refresher on buyer personas?
 Learn what buyer personas are and why they’re so important in this blog.

-4. Do a Content Audit
+5. Do a Content Audit

 Next, take an inventory of the content you already have, including blogs, landing pages, gated assets, and more.
 Look at how your content performed against the goals you set for it.